LeeHall-DevOps/Kubernetes/tasks-of-orchestration-tool/README.md

 - __[Twistlock](#twistlock)__

 ---

+The need for container orchestration tools

+- Trend from Monolith to Microservices

+- Increased usage of containers

+- Demand for a proper way of managing those hundreds of containers

 ## Kubectl
 ---
 Kubectl is a command-line tool that is used to interact with the Kubernetes cluster.
 It provides a command-line interface to manage the Kubernetes clusters like checking node status, deploying and deleting pods, deployments, services, namespaces, etc.